-As in the architecture word, every word is elastic and concepts can be understood differently, in some books they consider the architecture styles and patterns are the same and others did not considered that, we can notice from the above figure that there is a difference between architecture style and architecture pattern from scope and application domain knowledge, So, Architecture patterns can be a subset of Architecture styles targeting specific scope and require more domain knowledge.
+As in the architecture context, every concept is elastic and concepts can be understood differently, in some books they consider the architecture styles and patterns are the same and others did not consider that, we can notice from the above figure that there is a difference between architecture style and architecture pattern from scope and application domain knowledge, So, Architecture patterns can be a subset of Architecture styles targeting specific scope and require more domain knowledge.
 It argues that a Pattern is a context-problem-solution not like the style

-Moreover, architecture patterns are more about the HOW and more domain specific, while architecture styles are more about the WHAT and less domain specific.
+Moreover, architecture patterns are more about HOW and more domain-specific, while architecture styles are more about WHAT and less domain specific.

 Architectural style (i.e., architectural pattern).
 An architectural style is “a specialization of element and relation types, together with a set of constraints on how they can be used.”